 Patrick Lefevère’s team has always answered the call of the Spanish race under its different names, since 2003 alongside Quick Step-Davitamon.
-The Belgian team will take off from Torrevieja for the 19th edition of a race where they have already won 26 stages (10 in the past two years).
-In fact, if we add its 2016 participation to this tally, Deceuninck Quick-Step has obtained a total of 14 partial triumphs in three years.
+The Belgian team will take off from Irun for the 20th edition of a race where they have already won 31 stages (19 in the past four editions).
 In 2017, Matteo Trentin became one of the stars of the race after winning four stage victories, showing an undeniable command of sprint finishes.
 Iron fist maintained by his compatriot Elia Viviani, with three partial triumphs in 2018, all of them a sprint to the finish-line.
 Their names appear in golden letters next to Paolo Bettini, winner of five stages between 2005 and 2008.

 - Final victory0

 - Stages victories31